Former coach criminally charged in naked ‘fat test’ case – KION546

 Former coach criminally charged in naked ‘fat test’ case

 PROVIDENCE, R.I.
 (AP) — A Rhode Island high school basketball coach has been criminally charged by authorities who say he asked male student-athletes to remove their clothes so he could check their body fat.
-Aaron Thomas was charged Thursday with child molestation and sexual assault.
+Aaron Thomas was charged Thursday with child molestation and sexual assault involving two students.
 Thomas coached boys at North Kingstown High School since the 1990s until he resigned last year.
-The cases involving the charges took place between late 2019 and early 2002.
-A lawyer for Thomas has said that his client denies unlawful conduct and that the tests were designed to help student-athletes improve their performance, were voluntary and required parental consent.
+A lawyer for Thomas says that his client denies wrongdoing and that the tests bettered the athletic performance of many students.
+Arraignment is scheduled for Aug.
+19.